Ten Traits of a Truth Teller by Angela J. Kaufman

 EVIL:

-This book, Lies in the Church, is not about those who can see the truth about themselves.
+This book, Ten Traits of a Truth Teller, is not about those who can see the truth about themselves.
 The lies we will be talking about are of such intense evil that we must deal with the problem and often there is nothing else to do but remove them completely from the body of Christ.

 A word of caution is needed.
 We have preconceived ideas of how an evil person looks and acts.
 But M. Scott Peck, in his book, People Of The Lie, reminds us, they “were not crazy as we ordinarily think of the word.
 They were not babbling and demented.
 They were coherent and self-possessed, holding down responsible jobs, making money, apparently functioning smoothly in the social system, and hardly identifiable on superficial inspection as the least bit deranged.”